-The outgoing officers shall each provide a transition for the incoming officers.
+All outgoing officers must each provide a transition for the incoming officers.

 At a minimum, an officer transition shall consist of:

 A review of all files maintained by that officer.

 A review of all official activities undertaken by that officer during said officer’s term and a general time frame under which those activities were completed.